FrenzyYum/GenshinWishingBot/README.md

 # GenshinWishingBot

 A Telegram chat bot that simulates Genshin Impact wishes.
 Built with C#, .NET 5.0 and SQLite as RDBMS.
-Live version can be found at [@GenshinGachaBot](https://t.me/GenshinGachaBot).

 ## Usage